Rushton Triangular Lodge

 Thomas Tresham was a fascinating character.
 He inherited a large estate at the age of only 15, and became one of the most influential men in Elizabeth I's court, helped by an advantageous marriage into the Throckmorton family (see Coughton Court).
 However, his lavish spending combined with heavy fines for his Catholic beliefs left Tresham with heavy debts.

-After Tresham's death in September 1605, his son, Francis, became involved in the unsuccessful Gunpowder Plot to kill James I. Francis was executed for his part in the plot, meeting his death in December 1605, just 3 months after his father.
+After Tresham's death in September 1605, his son, Francis, became involved in the unsuccessful Gunpowder Plot to kill James I. Francis was executed for his part in the plot, meeting his death in December 1605, just three months after his father.

 About Rushton Triangular Lodge